markbt/lang-team/projects/declarative-macro-repetition-counts/0000-draft-rfc.md

 ## Dollar dollar

-Since metavariable expressions always apply during the expansion of the macro, they cannot be used in nested macro definitions.
-To allow nested macro definitions to use metavariable expressions, the `$$` expression expands to a single `$` token.
+Since metavariable expressions always apply during the expansion of the macro, they cannot be used in recursive macro definitions.
+To allow recursive macro definitions to use metavariable expressions, the `$$` expression expands to a single `$` token.